 - Carry plenty of water for yourself, your dog, or your horses while visiting the park.
 The park has an inconsistent water supply.

-- Bikes are horses are not permitted on trails when they are wet from winter storms
+- Bikes and horses are not permitted on trails when they are wet from winter storms

 - Please close all gates to keep cattle grazing within the park